Yuss76A/Highway-to-Rent/README.md

 Colours Information Text:

 - I have made an effort to carefully note and keep track of all the colors used throughout the project.
 I aimed to clearly explain the purpose of each color and the reasons for their selection.
 However, given the size and complexity of the project, there is a possibility that I may have unintentionally overlooked mentioning some colors.
 I apologize if I missed any details, and I appreciate your understanding.

+### Icons

+The icons used for the site were sourced from [Font Awesome](https://fontawesome.com/ "Font Awesome").

+## Structure

+The website’s architecture is divided into frontend and backend components.
+The frontend will be developed using [React](https://react.dev/), complemented by custom [CSS](https://en.wikipedia.org/wiki/CSS) for styling, and [React Bootstrap](https://react-bootstrap.netlify.app/) to ensure a cohesive and modern design.
+The backend will be implemented with [Django Rest Framework](https://www.django-rest-framework.org/), responsible for managing all data and efficiently passing it to the frontend as required.
+This setup aims to provide a reliable, scalable, and user-friendly system.